Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
 Your doctor will decide if you can use TISSEEL during pregnancy or breastfeeding.

-TISSEEL does not affect your ability to drive or operate machinery.
+TISSEEL does not affect your ability to drive or use machines.

-Polisorbato 80 may cause localized skin irritation such as contact dermatitis.
+Polysorbate 80 may cause localized skin irritation, such as contact dermatitis.

 3. How to use TISSEEL

-The use of TISSEEL is limited to experienced surgeons who have been properly trained on the use of TISSEEL.
+The use of TISSEEL is limited to experienced surgeons who have been properly trained in the use of TISSEEL.

-Before applying TISSEEL, the wound surface must be dried using a standard technique (e.g., intermittent application of compresses, sponges, or the use of suction devices).
+Before applying TISSEEL, it is necessary to dry the wound surface using a standard technique (e.g., intermittent application of swabs, pledgets, or the use of suction devices).

-Air or pressurized gas should not be used to dry the area.
+Pressurized air or gas should not be used to dry the area.

 TISSEEL should only be sprayed onto visible application areas.

-When applying TISSEEL with a spray device, ensure that the pressure and distance to the tissue are within the recommended range provided by the manufacturer as follows::
+When applying TISSEEL with a spray device, ensure that you use a pressure and distance to the tissue that are within the recommended range by the manufacturer as follows:

 Surgical procedure